HL7/VhDir/source/pages/_includes/vhdir-network-intro.md

 Each network must have:

 1. A coded value in `organization.active`
-1. A reference to an organization or organizationRole resource indicating the owner of the network in `organization.partOf`
+1. A reference to an organization or organizationaffiliation resource indicating the owner of the network in `organization.partOf`

 **Profile specific implementation guidance:**